 Biochemical, physiological, and cellular functions of energy macronutrients, vitamins and minerals, and the scientific basis for current dietary and nutrient recommendations.
 Designed for science majors.
 Three lecture hours a week for one semester.
 Only one of the following may be counted: Nutrition 306, 312, 312H.
-Prerequisite: Chemistry 301 with a grade of at least C-; Statistics and Data Science 302, 302F, or 320E with a grade of at least C-; and credit or registration for Biology 311C and Chemistry 302.
+Prerequisite: Chemistry 301 with a grade of at least C-; credit or registration for Statistics and Data Science 302F or 320E, Biology 311C, and Chemistry 302.